d-khan/dslabs/project/project.md

 # Project activity

+## Notes

+- Complete the tasks using C++ programming language.
+- Submit the code in a separate .cpp file extension and provide a meaningful filename such as task1.cpp.
+- Each task worth is 5 points.

 ## Task 1

 You’re working on software that analyzes sports players.
 Following are two arrays of players of different sports: